Child Care Training & Continuing Education

 Creating Learning Centers in Early Childhood Classrooms

-learning centers are and the importance of setting up quality learning centers.
-They will explore many types of learning centers and the benefits of each.
+learning centers are and the importance, types and benefits of setting up quality learning centers.

 Marketing Your Child Care Business